Webinterpret Returns FAQs:

 How do I know which returns are processed by Webinterpret?

 From Returns in the Webinterpret Dashboard, you can view your return requests and their corresponding status.
-Remorse returns handled by Webinterpret appear in blue.
+Remorse returns handled by Webinterpret have a WI icon under TYPE.

 How do I know if a label is generated and sent to my customer?

-If a return appears in blue and is marked with a WI icon (under TYPE), labels are automatically generated and sent to your customer on eBay.
+If a return appears in blue and is marked with a WI icon under TYPE, the shipping label has been automatically generated and sent to your customer on eBay.

 Refunds need to be issued manually once they have been received and inspected.